-This is also a handy trick for blanking the scoreboard between games or whenever it is convenient.
-Just remember that the scoreboard is not truly off in this state.
+This is also a handy trick for blanking the scoreboard display between consecutive games or whenever it is convenient.
+Just remember that the sign is not truly off in this state.
 The electronic components are still energized.

-[NEW GAME] [5] - This sub-function turns on all the scoreboard displays and shows the following message on the LCD screen:
+[NEW GAME] [5] - This sub-function turns on all the digits and other indicators on the scoreboard display and shows the following message on the LCD screen:

-Lamp Test Mode is a diagnostic feature that allows you to check for display circuits that are damaged in a way that prevents them from being turned on.
-If anything is blank on the scoreboard when the console is in this mode, there is a hardware problem that should be resolved by contacting technical support.
-Horns are not supposed to sound in Lamp Test mode.
+Lamp Test Mode is a diagnostic feature that allows you to check for LED circuits that are damaged in a way that prevents them from being turned on.
+If anything is blank on the sign when the console is in this mode, there is a hardware problem that should be resolved by contacting technical support.
+Two exceptions: Horns are not supposed to sound in Lamp Test mode, although Visual Horn Indicators should light up, and the Colon/Decimal Indicators (if present) on some Clocks will not light up in this mode.